villekf/OMEGA-doc/docs/source/algorithms.rst

 Custom weights can be input to ``options.weighted_weights``.
 The weight vector should be of size (Ndx*2+1) * (Ndy*2+1) * (Ndz*2+1).

 If custom weights are not provided, then the ``options.weighted_center_weight`` parameter is needed.
 The default value is 4.
-The default weighting scheme is based on the distance from the center voxel, and the weights are normalized such that their sum is 1.
+The default weighting scheme is based on the distance from the center voxel, and normalized such that the sum of the weights equals one.

 Based on: https://doi.org/10.1109/42.61759 and https://doi.org/10.1109/TMI.2002.806415